Lifestyle Changes to Manage Lipid Disorders

 - Limit calories from saturated fat to fewer than 7% of your total calorie intake and cholesterol to less than 200 mg per day.

-- Eat plenty of fruits and vegetables per day, and plenty of whole grains.
+- Eat plenty of fruits and vegetables per day,.

 - Eat oily fish that are high in omega-3 fatty acids twice a week.